Children's groups

 Price: €3.70

-La Petite Ferme is the ideal place to introduce young children to the animal world.
-Through contact with furry and feathered animals, children learn to distinguish between a mammal and a bird, a domestic animal and a wild animal, and discover the role of these animals on the farm.
+The Little Farm is the ideal place to introduce young children to the animal world.
+Through contact with furry and feathered animals, children learn to distinguish between mammals and birds, domestic animals and wild animals, and discover the role of these animals on the farm.

 Duration: 45 minutes